deficoder/reactjs-scratch/docs/getting-started.md

 EOF
 ```

-**[Webpack](https://webpack.js.org)** Now we need to acquire and configure a bundler Webpack
+Step 3: [Webpack](https://webpack.js.org) to acquire and configure a bundler Webpack

-install a few more packages, and you'll want to save these as dev dependencies
+- install a few more packages, and you'll want to save these as dev dependencies

 ```
 npm install --save-dev webpack@4.19.1 webpack-cli@3.1.1 webpack-dev-server@3.1.8 style-loader@0.23.0 css-loader@1.0.0 babel-loader@8.0.2
 ```

-create a file called `webpack.config.js` in the project root
+- create a file called `webpack.config.js` in the project root

 ```
 cat <<EOF > webpack.config.js